 10When Sanballat the Horonite and Tobiah the servant, the Ammonite, heard of it, it grieved them exceedingly that a man had come to seek the welfare of the children of Israel.

 11So I came to Jerusalem and was there three days.

 12I arose in the night, I and some few men with me.
 I did not tell anyone what my God put into my heart to do for Jerusalem, nor was there any animal with me except the animal that I rode on.

-13I went out by night by the valley gate, even toward the jackal’s well and to the dung gate, and viewed the walls of Jerusalem that were broken down, and its gates that had been consumed by fire.
+13I went out by night by the Valley Gate, even toward the Serpent’s Well and to the Dung Gate, and viewed the walls of Jerusalem that were broken down, and its gates that had been consumed by fire.

 14Then I went on to the Fountain Gate and to the King’s Pool, but there was no place for the animal that was under me to pass.